Placozoa: Anatomy

+Proto-nervous system

+The Placozoa have a very primitive analogue of the nervous system.
+It has peptideric cells that resemble neurons in that they have G protein-coupled receptors and release vesicles and neuropeptides.
+They are descended from progenitor cells with an expression pattern similar to that of neuron progenitor cells and themselves express genes associated with the pre-synaptic scaffold.
+Still, they differ from cnidarian neurons by having no projections and not expressing genes of the post-synaptic scaffold.
+There are a total of 14 types of these peptideric cells.

+Reproduction

-Sexual reproduction has been reported to occur in one clade of the placozoa, where intergenic recombination was observed as well as other hallmarks of sexual reproduction.
+All placozoans can reproduce asexually, budding off smaller individuals, and the lower surface may also bud off eggs into the mesenchyme.
+Sexual reproduction has been reported to occur in one clade of placozoans, whose strain H8 was later found to belong to genus Cladtertia, where intergenic recombination was observed as well as other hallmarks of sexual reproduction.

+In addition to fission, representatives of all species produced "swarmers" (a separate vegetative reproduction stage), which could also be formed from the lower epithelium with greater cell-type diversity.

+Endosymbionts

 Some Trichoplax species contain Rickettsiales bacteria as endosymbionts.

 One of the at least 20 described species turned out to have two bacterial endosymbionts; Grellia which lives in the animal's endoplasmic reticulum and is assumed to play a role in the protein and membrane production.
 The other endosymbiont is the first described Margulisbacteria, that lives inside cells used for algal digestion.
 It appears to eat the fats and other lipids of the algae and provide its host with vitamins and amino acids in return.

+Evolution and population dynamics

 The Placozoa show substantial evolutionary radiation in regard to sodium channels, of which they have 5–7 different types, more than any other invertebrate species studied to date.

+Three modes of population dynamics depended upon feeding sources, including induction of social behaviors, morphogenesis, and reproductive strategies.